-A Percutaneous TendoAchilles lengthening (PTAL) is a procedure that lengthens the Achilles tendon and thereby increase the ability for the ankle to move upwards (dorsiflexion).
+A Percutaneous TendoAchilles lengthening (PTAL) is a procedure that lengthens the Achilles tendon.
+This lengthening is needed if the ankle joint has limited motion in an upward direction (for example the person can easily walk on the toes, but not on the heels).
+A shortened or tight calf muscle is called an equinus contracture, and the lengthening surgery improves the ability for the ankle to move upwards (dorsiflexion).
 This may be indicated in children with an equinus contracture (inability to fully bring the foot upwards) such as may occur in clubfoot deformity.
-It also may be indicated in adults who have a flatfoot deformity or have diabetic foot issue which has caused an ankle equinus contracture.
+It also may be indicated in adults who have a flatfoot deformity, a contracture due to stroke, or have diabetic foot issues which have caused an equinus contracture.

 The cut Achilles tendon does need to heal.
-In adults this typically requires six weeks of relative immobilization in a cast, boot, or splint.
-This is often followed by another six weeks of gradual increasing activity.
+In adults, this typically requires six weeks of relative immobilization in a cast, boot, or splint.
+Partial weight-bearing is often possible early on.
+This is often followed by another six weeks of gradual increasing of activity.
 The actual recovery may be dictated more by the other procedures that are often done in addition to the Achilles lengthening.

 Complications that are specific to this procedure include:

+- Sural Neuritis.
 A sural nerve injury may also occur.
-This nerve runs on the outer side of the lower leg and can be accidentally injured during one of the incisions.
-If this nerve is cut or injured there may be numbness on the outside of the foot and/or some burning-type pain at the site of the nerve injury.
+This nerve runs on the outer side of the lower leg, and can be accidentally injured during one of the incisions.
+If this nerve is cut or injured, there may be numbness on the outside of the foot and/or some burning-type pain at the site of the nerve injury.

 - Postoperative swelling.
 The surgery causes some weakness of the calf muscle.
 The muscle usually “pumps” fluid up the leg.
 This can be short-lived, or last for several months.